ngeor/blog/cv.md

 <small>February 2018 - Present</small>

 <p>
+    UBTech started as a tiny startup aiming to improve logistics for everyone: end consumers, e-commerce shops, carriers.
 A greenfield project that I was lucky to design from scratch.
-Defined the technology stack.
-    Designed a microservice architecture by mapping business capabilities to services, enabling developers to get onboard fast and deliver results.
+    I defined the technology stack and designed a microservice architecture, mapping business capabilities to services, enabling developers to get onboard fast and deliver results.
-    Helped young developers grow.
-Implemented services in Java and frontend in Angular.
-    API design, documentation and code generation with Swagger/OpenAPI.
-    Implemented continuous delivery pipelines, including Terraform for automated infrastructure.
-Created Maven archetypes to accelerate service creation.
-Maintained overview of architecture and overall consistency of API.
+    A small startup brings many responsibilities and roles, so I also implemented services in Java and frontend in Angular, designed the REST API of the platform, implemented continuous delivery pipelines, including Terraform for automated infrastructure and custom tooling.
+In later stages, we took up the challenge of integrating with legacy monolithic systems and untangle them in order to deliver one unified multi-tenant platform.
 </p>
 <p>
     AWS, Azure, Terraform, Docker, Kubernetes, Helm, Java / Maven / Spring Boot, Angular, Python, Swagger/OpenAPI, Kafka, ElasticSearch, microservices, event sourcing, monolith decomposition, multi-tenant platform.